Thursday, November 26, 2015

 As surely as any science fiction writer, Kent invented a special world and held it in his steady gaze and populated it with stories.
 His world was the made-up town of Holt, Colorado, on the high plains an hour or two northeast of Denver.

-Each story, in the 4 books of his I’ve read, takes place in Holt but involves different characters leading lives that only lightly intersect.
+Each story, in the four books of his I’ve read, takes place in Holt but involves different characters leading lives that only lightly intersect.
 There are cross references enough between the books for consistency’s sake (so that the world of Holt holds together) but it’s like you’re looking into the heart of a prism through each of several different facets and you can feel the prism vibrate with an energy you cannot explain.

 For his third book, Plainsong, Kent Haruf was nominated for a National Book Award.